kullbom/dbflow/Milestones.md

 ## Därpå följande version?

-[ ] ms_description is not part of the generated scripts (and temporary excluded in the schema comparison) [ ] Något form av dokumentationsgenerering
+[ ] ANSI PADDING is not supported.
+It is not considered in the db comparison and is not part of generated scripts.
+[ ] Något form av dokumentationsgenerering
 [ ] (Recursive) copy of data (following all FKs) - and not interfere with constraint trust!
 [ ] Support (model) for  query input/output